Magyal Dongkar: Empress

 The empress demanded Trisong Detsen to put the five monks to death.
 The emperor had no choice but to throw them into prison.
 The emperor arrested five beggars and had them executed, and put their bodies into five copper pots.
 The pots were thrown into Yarlung Tsangpo River in the public eye.
 Then the emperor told his ministers that the five monks were executed, while still-living monks were released secretly and hidden in the palace translating Tantras into Tibetan.
-The empress exposed this matter to ministers, Trisong Detsen had to exiled them to Rgyalrong (mordern Ngawa Autonomous Prefecture in Sichuan).
+The empress exposed this matter to ministers, Trisong Detsen had to exiled them to Rgyalrong (modern Ngawa Autonomous Prefecture in Sichuan).

 Later, Trisong Detsen invited Śāntarakṣita and Vimalamitra came to Tibet to spread the latest understanding of the teaching, they were obstructed by the empress without any exception. Śāntarakṣita could do nothing but to invite another famous teacher Padmasambhava come to Tibet for help.
 Trisong Detsen received empowerment from Padmasambhava, in turn, he gave one of his spouses named Yeshe Tsogyal to Padmasambhava as dakini (see also Karmamudrā).
 The emperor's decision was strongly opposed by many nobles, including the empress Magyal Dongkar, and the famous general Nganlam Takdra Lukhong.
 They thought it was "absolutely ridiculous": Padmasambhava occupied the emperor's spouse, and he would occupied the emperor's throne next time.
 In response, the emperor hosted a famous debate between Buddhist and Bon supporters, and the winner would be recognised as the "state religion" in Tibet.
 Bon was supported by the empress and Nganlam, but finally, Trisong Detsen announced that Buddhist was the winner.
 Bon was declared as illegal religion, their scriptures were buried into ground or thrown into water.
 Nganlam refused to carry out this order.
 He was caned in public then exiled to Changtang.
 The king of Zhangzhung was also dissatisfied with this decision.
 He led a rebellion against emperor, and was quickly put down.